02 Aug What is the Difference Between Heroin vs Fentanyl?

 But heroin isn’t an easy thing to harvest.
 Dealers have to grow it, cut it, export it, and then sell it.
 There’s a lot that goes into heroin production.
 Point is, if they found a drug that had the same effect as heroin and was easier to transport, stronger (meaning they could transport less for more income), and easier to produce, don’t you think they’d quickly introduce it to the streets?

 Sadly, they have.
-Enter fentanyl, an opioid that is 50 times stronger than heroin.
+Enter synthetic fentanyl, an opioid that is 50 times stronger than heroin.
 An opioid that can actually cause fatal overdoses simply by skin-to-skin contact (if concentrated highly enough).
 An opioid that is quickly taking the place of ‘the purest heroin’ because it’s cheaper to produce and transport, and hits harder.
 Drug dealers love it because it takes a lot less to have the same effect as most street-value heroin, making their lives easier on the risk front, and allowing for higher profits once they’re able to inject it into a market.

-In this article, we’re going to discuss the differences between heroin and fentanyl, and then add in the new types of fentanyl that are being found on the streets.
+In this article, we’re going to discuss the differences between heroin vs fentanyl, and then add in the new types of fentanyl that are being found on the streets.
 But first, let’s explain exactly what the difference is between opiates and opioids.
 For clarification, heroin is an opiate, and fentanyl is an opioid.

 What’re the differences between opiates and opioids?

-An opiate is synthesized from alkaloids in the opium poppy.
+An opiate is synthesized from alkaloids in the opium poppy plant.
 An alkaloid is any type of nitrogenous substance derived from plants that have significant physiological effects on the human anatomy.
 They can be seen in both drugs and poisons, but the opiates you’re used to seeing are generally used for pain relief but can also cause euphoric feelings, or ‘the high’ addicts become addicted to.
 Some of the opiates you might be familiar with are below:

 Heroin: this is an opiate derived from the poppy, and is vastly used for recreational purposes.
 It can be smoked or injected and is almost rarely used as a form of medicine.